Find out more about us:

 Maine Lobstering and Sustainable Practices

-Maine's lobstermen are bound by stricter regulations than their neighbors in terms of the number of traps they can set, the size of the lobsters they can take, and the means by which they can fish.
-This keeps lobster populations robust and healthy -- in 2012, the Maine lobster fishery had its largest haul yet, exceeding 123 million pounds.
+Maine's lobstermen are bound by stricter regulations than their neighbors, which keeps the Maine lobster population robust and healthy -- in 2012, the Maine lobster fishery had its largest haul yet, exceeding 123 million pounds.
+To wit, Maine lobstermen:

-the fishery’s efforts by donating a portion of our proceeds to the Maine
+To further support the fishery’s efforts, we donate a portion of our proceeds to the Maine Lobstermen’s Community Alliance.